maxsullivan/scripts/README.md

 # scripts
-# Scripts for resizing images etc. etc.
+# Scripts for resizing images, preparing content for dspace, xsl scripts for transforming xml files.